► Production version of edgy concept unveiled

 ‘We wanted to express the technology that we're bringing to market, this kind of democratisation of electric and technology, which we call intelligent mobility design,’ said Arroba.

-Intelligent mobility manifests itself throughout the Ariya in lots of ways, but the replacement of the V-motion grille with a shield design is surely the most noticeable: ‘It was an open grille and was feeding the internal combustion engine with cooling air,’ explains Arroba.
+The replacement of the Nissan V-motion grille with a shield design is a big change in direction: ‘It was an open grille and was feeding the internal combustion engine with cooling air,’ explains Arroba.
 ‘That has been replaced with this technology shield which packages are radar and camera.'

 ‘The Ariya’s proportions show what’s possible with Nissan’s 100% electric vehicle platform, said Alfonso Albaisa, Nissan’s senior vice president of global design at the Tokyo motor show.
 ‘The surprisingly short overhangs, large cabin, large wheels and tailored two-tone paint scheme provide an elegant appearance that balances sport and luxury.’